skurbee/YTArchiver/README.md

 4. Does not check that channel /dir still exists in any way (in case user deletes outside of program/manually)

 5. When removing channel from sub list & removing it's videos from DL blocklist, it often fails to do so, and videos will not redownload if channel is added back.

+6. It's supposed to run the subbed channels alphabetically, randomly does them out of order for some reason though.